joescars/ASUProjectSubmission/AzureFunctions/StudentImport/readme.md

-# BlobTrigger - C<span>#</span>
+# Student Import BlobTrigger - C<span>#</span>

-The `BlobTrigger` makes it incredibly easy to react to new Blobs inside of Azure Blob Storage.
-This sample demonstrates a simple use case of processing data from a given Blob using C#.
+`BlobTrigger` that reads CSV uploaded to blob storage and automatically imports it into SQL Server.

+The records are updated in batches of X to avoid any bottle necks for lower tier SQL Instances.

 ## How it works